 Along with your personal background (which we discussed above), a resume will be on your list of SBA lending requirements.
 This document will give lenders an idea of what your business background is and how experienced you are in your industry.

 A resume is particularly important if you need an SBA startup loan, so make sure you’ve prepared this document fully and professionally.
-A resume is a great opportunity to describe all the work experience you’ve had before you started your own small business.
-Plus, you can use this document to show how you are prepared to run your company successfully.

 Along with a resume, a business plan is an important part of the SBA loan requirements.
 Your business plan is a great chance to prove to the lender that investing in your small business is a smart decision.